tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 : Time, in seconds relative to the delegation certificate's notBefore value, after which the delegated credential is no longer valid.
-  Endpoints will reject delegated credentials that expire more than the maximum validity period later than the current time (as described in {{client-and-server-behavior}} and {{solution-overview}}).
+  By default, unless set to an alternative value by an application profile (see Section {{solution-overview}}), endpoints will reject delegated credentials that expire more than 7 days from the current time (as described in {{validating-a-delegated-credential}}).

 dc_cert_verify_algorithm: